amrelnagar286/growth-architect-resume/README.md

-# Amr Al-Najjar | The Executive Dossier
+# Amr Al-Najjar | The Executive Resume

 This repository contains the official strategic dossier of Amr Al-Najjar, a Growth Marketing Architect specializing in E-commerce and regulated industries.
 This document provides a data-rich, comprehensive overview of my professional experience, quantified achievements, and technical expertise.